Call for papers 2018 – The Internet of Bodies

 Papers will be selected on the basis of their quality.
 All submitted papers will be peer reviewed by members of the CPDP2018 Scientific Committee (and other independent reviewers where necessary) and will be commented upon by distinguished scholars.
 Authors of accepted papers must guarantee that their papers will be presented at the conference: at least one author of each accepted paper is required to register for the conference and to present the paper.
-Accepted papers will be considered for publication in the conference book published by Springer.
+Accepted papers will be considered for publication in the conference book.

 Selected authors will receive free entrance for the duration of the conference.
 Funding for travel expenses may be available for PhD Candidates who cannot cover their own costs.
 If you require funding, please get in touch.

 Nine books based on papers presented at previous CPDP conferences have already been published, and a 10th edition is currently in production:

 Specific guidelines on the publication of the CPDP 2017 Book have been adopted.
 Please, visit this page.